CCA-Public/digital-archives-manual/guides/description.md

 <a name="tmsentry"></a>
 ### Entering file-level description in TMS

 Once your processing spreadsheet is finalized, use the following instructions to enter the information into TMS, copying and pasting from the spreadsheet when possible.
+This can be done most efficiently by making use of Models that pre-populate new records with consistent information such as nom de l'objet, status flags, and credit line.

 **Please do not enter data into any TMS fields that are not listed in the Required or Optional sections below.**